FAIRplus/Data-Maturity/docs/_levels/Level2.md

 ## Description

-This level of maturity is at **project level**.
+This level of maturity is defined at **project level**.
 At this level, data objects within the project are structured in fields conforming a dataset.
 The datasets are consistently described against a locally defined schema, controlled vocabullaries, and hosted in an environment offering data catalogue level searching capabilities.

 ### Indicators